TshineZheng/Dragonbones-Cocos2dx/README.md

 * Organize [DragonbonesCPP](https://github.com/DragonBones/DragonBonesCPP) to make it easier for Cocos2dx to import.
 * Modify the lua-bindings of Cocos2dx to support member variables of exported classes, and modify the rename_functions rule so that it no longer conflicts with skip rules.
 * Modify the DragonbonesCPP part of the code to make it more convenient to export to Cocos2dx Lua use, and try to keep with the original use of the same rules.
-* With Cocos2dx Lua project to achieve the four Demo of DragonbonesCPP project( one less, because that is the mouse control, so ... say it ...)

 # How to run?
 - Create a Cocos2dx Lua project, and then overwrite these files to the project root directory.